-The Museum of the Goldfields showcases the gold mining history of the region and how it shaped WA to what it is today.
-We acknowledge the Traditional Owners of the land through displays and special activities by engaging with local Traditional Owners and conducting Welcome to Country at events.
+The Museum of the Goldfields showcases the rich gold mining history of the region and how it shaped WA to what it is today.
+We acknowledge the Traditional Owners of the land through displays and special activities by engaging with local Traditional Owners and conducting Welcome to Country at all of our events. .